X

 Day 4 Tokyo - Bullet Train to Yamagata - Mt Haguro & Sanjin Gosai-den

-Today we travel to Yamagata Japan's exciting and super-efficient Shinkansen "bullet train" (about 2.5 hours).* Yamagata is a large prefecture along the Sea of Japan coast in the southern Tohoku Region.
-The area is known for its agricultural products, especially cherries; hot springs, rural flair, and natural beauty.
+Today we travel to Yamagata on Japan's exciting and super-efficient Shinkansen "bullet train" (about 2.5 hours).* Yamagata is a large prefecture along the Sea of Japan coast in the southern Tohoku Region.
+The area is known for its agricultural products (especially cherries - in season), hot springs, rural flair, and natural beauty.
 On arrival we travel by private coach to Mt Haguro.

 The first few days of our trip are weighted toward matters spiritual, with temple and shrine visits and an immersion in Japan's venerable culture and traditions.
 With this in mind, we'll visit Sanjin Gosai-den, the largest wooden building with a thatched roof in Japan.
 The present structure is from 1818 but its history reaches much further back in time.
 Looking at the impressive over two meter thick thatched roof, you don’t want to image the amount of labour that goes into repairing it.